A.4.1 The purpose of this appendix is to describe the approach taken (and assumptions used) to calculate the scheme liabilities.

 - The industry 5 year projection expressed in current real payments and is extrapolated for the next 20 years.

-- We apply our observed pattern of the period of delay from an incident occurring to it being reported to determine the portion of the projected future total claims payments that have already occurred and are therefore already liabilities of the scheme.
+- We apply our observed pattern of the period of delay from an incident occurring to it being reported and being eligible for ROCS to determine the portion of the projected future total claims payments that have already occurred and are therefore already liabilities of the scheme.

-- We then apply the observed cash flow patterns to allow for the time it takes to settle claims once notified, inflation and discount rate to determine the present value of the liability.
+- We then apply the observed cash flow patterns to allow for the time it takes to settle claims once notified, and inflation and discount rates are applied to determine the present value of the liability.

 Claims Handling Expenses